-The index of net retail prices is compiled in pursuance of section 8 of the Act on Statistics Denmark and Consolidated Act on calculation of an index of net retail prices.
+The consumer price index is compiled in pursuance of section 8 of the Act on Statistics Denmark and Consolidated Act on calculation of an index of net retail prices.

-There are no European Union regulations relating to the index of net retail prices.
+There are no European Union regulations relating to the consumer price index.